A factorization of metric spaces: Embedding into a product space

 Case 2.~($s=\yorppp{F}$): In this case, we have $\yorind{d}(x_{i}, \yorppp{F})\to 0$, and hence $\yorrho{d}{F}(x_{i})\to 0$ as $i\to \infty$.
 The condition \ref{item:r22} in Theorem \ref{thm:engelking} implies that $d(x_{i}, r(x_{i}))\to 0$ as $i\to \infty$.
 Since $r(x_{i})\to z$ as $i\to \infty$, we have $x_{i}\to z$ as $i\to \infty$.
 Thus $z\in A$.
 Using the continuity of $\yormainmap$, we have $y= \yormainmap(z)$, and hence $y\in \yormainmap(A)$.
 Therefore $\yormainmap(A)$ is closed in $F\times \yorqsp{X}{F}$.
 This finishes the proof. \end{proof}

-\begin{rmk} Under the same assumption to Theorem \ref{thm:main1}, by Proposition \ref{prop:inducedzero}, the space $\yorqsp{X}{F}$ satisfies that $\yotdim{\yorqsp{X}{F}}=0$. \end{rmk} \begin{rmk} Let $X$ be a topological space, and $F$ be a closed subset of $X$.
+\begin{rmk} By Proposition \ref{prop:inducedzero} the space $\yorqsp{X}{F}$ in Theorem \ref{thm:main1} satisfies $\yotdim{\yorqsp{X}{F}}=0$. \end{rmk} \begin{rmk} Let $X$ be a topological space, and $F$ be a closed subset of $X$.
 There are some functional decompositions similar to Theorem \ref{thm:main1}.
 Namely, under certain assumptions, in some sense, a function space of $X$ can be factorized into a product of a function space of $F$ and a function space of a quotient space $X/F$ (see for example \cite[Corollary 2.3]{MR972840} and \cite[Lemma 2.2]{MR3356002}). \end{rmk}